 - Green Infrastructure & Parks: A look at Eliza Howell Park highlights green stormwater infrastructure improvements at a 250 acre park on the westside of Detroit.
 Join us as we welcome Sidewalk Detroit and Greening of Detroit to discuss recent improvements and future plans.

 Mon.
 March 22

 Trees as a Stormwater Management Tool: A Conversation with Karen Firehock

 - Trees as a Stormwater Management Tool: A Conversation with Karen Firehock is the keynote event for the 2021 Greening Your Neighborhood Virtual Community Forum.
 Karen Firehock, Executive-Director and Co-founder of the Green Infrastructure Center in Scottsville, VA, will discuss the power of trees as a stormwater management tool and provide critical insight to help cultivate more sustainable communities.
 The webinar will include a presentation, followed by a brief audience Q&A.

 Deep Dive: An Infosession on Rain Gardens to the Rescue and the Stormwater Specialist Training Program

 - Learn more about FREE green infrastructure training programs open to Detroit residents.
 Rain Gardens to the Rescue provides training, support and native plants to homeowners in Detroit City Council Districts 1, 2 and 7 who would like to have and maintain their own rain gardens.
 The Stormwater Specialist Training program is a workforce development initiative that trains participants to maintain existing green infrastructure projects.
-No experience is required for either program, applications available soon.
+No experience is required for either program, applications available NOW.